zeta0134/bhop/README.md

 FamiTracker, and thus bhop, assume that DPCM samples are indexed relative to 0xC000.
 FamiTracker forks *other* than Dn-FamiTracker tend to assume an NSF configuration is in use, and may use an inconvenient bank size; I've seen 12k banks in use, which NSF permits but most standard game mappers do not.
 If you're using a lot of samples, do double-check the `.asm` output, especially the `ft_samples` table.
 You will probably need to massage the export data somewhat manually.

 Typically you'll call `jsr bhop_play` once per frame for a 60 Hz tick rate on NTSC, or a 50 Hz tick rate on PAL.
 If you want to use a different engine speed, you'll need to handle the timing yourself and call `bhop_play` at the appropriate rate.
-Mind that engine speeds faster than 120 Hz are highly impractical, and likely to cause lag.
+Engine speeds faster than 120 Hz are highly impractical for gameplay, and engine speeds much higher than 240 Hz start to become impractical on real NES hardware, though many NSF players can handle this just fine.

 There is no need to use just one `.asm` file.
 The only requirement is that the start of this file be located at a set location in memory.
 You can easily include several locations on different PRG banks, or even copy the data into RAM if you've got the headroom.
 This can help to work around music size limitations, especially if you start to run out of instruments on a large project.
-Make sure to call `bhop_init` every time you swap the bank out however; if `bhop_play` is ever called with the wrong music data loaded, it can get stuck playing invalid bytecode.
+Make sure to call `bhop_init` every time you switch modules or tracks, especially if banking in new data.
+If `bhop_play` is ever called with the wrong music data loaded, it can get stuck playing invalid bytecode.
 This will certainly sound unpleasant, and may crash the program.

 There is no stop function; if you need to stop playback, include a silent song in your export data.
 While a SFX feature to mute channels is planned, none is currently implemented.
 My apologies, it's _on the TODO list._ Enjoy at your own peril!